Richea pandanifolia after which the club is named.

 The Pandani Bushwalking Club organises walks and activities in the southern Tasmania region and further afield on weekends and weekdays all year round.

-The emphasis is on bushwalking but there are also kayaking, cycling, mountain biking, and photographic events held at various times of the year, as well as monthly social meetings.
-Many club members are keen bush photographers and an annual photographic competition/exhibition is held in September.
+The emphasis is on bushwalking but there are also kayaking and photographic events held at various times of the year.
+Many club members are keen bush photographers and an annual photographic competition and exhibition is held in September.

 A modified version of the latest activity program is available here.
 For privacy and security reasons, the names and telephone numbers of most leaders have been removed.
 To become a member, you can either simply join the Club, or go on two walks as a visitor.

 The Club has a Facebook page, an open page welcome to browsers.

 Due to the latest COVID-19 recommendations, we are re-commencing walks providing the following:

 1. Walks can now be undertaken at all National Parks.

 2. Groups do not exceed the latest government recommendations.

 3. Car pooling is not recommended (exceptions for family), but this is an individual choice, not a requirement.